- The jig is very easy to make and can be made from a chunk of scrap lumber.

 - The second screw should be sunk to the same depth as the first (check with calipers) and off to the opposite side of the jig.

 - The purpose of the second screw is to keep the jig square to the surface being measured.

 - When zeroing the dial indicator with a 90° square keep the square in line with the body of the jig (see first image above).

 - The amount of error can be closely approximated by measuring the distance (D) on center between the plunger and the screw below the plunger.
-In my case the distance (D) is 2 1/4" therefore we can calculate, by assuming the plunger is parallel with the jig body, the angle error from 90° (this is a close approximation of the angle error).
-With my jig every 0.001" of out of alignment my blade measures there is an angle error of 0.025°.
+In my case the distance (D) is 2 1/4" therefore we can calculate, by assuming the plunger is parallel with the jig body, the angle error from 90° (this is a VERY close approximation of the angle error).

-- To caluculate the amount of angle error for every 0.001" for your jig, use the equation below, where "error" is the measured distance from your dial indicator.
+- To caluculate the amount of angle error for your jig, use the equation below, where "error" is the measured distance from your dial indicator.